JCAT-Games/JCAT-Game-Engine/docs/project-setup/WindowsSetup.md

    - Extract the folder within the .zip file (named glfw-3.4.bin.WIN64) and put it in a known location
 8. Download the stb_image.h file located [here](https://github.com/nothings/stb/blob/master/stb_image.h) and store it in a known location
 9. Download the tiny_obj_loader.h file located [here](https://github.com/tinyobjloader/tinyobjloader/blob/release/tiny_obj_loader.h) and store it in a known location
+10. Download the latest .zip file from [here](https://github.com/ocornut/imgui/releases) (scroll down until you find the Assets section)
+    - Extract the folder within the .zip file (name should be imgui followed by a version number) and put it in a known location
+    - Do not change the folder structure of this folder, but if you want to avoid clutter, you can remove all of the files from the backends folder **except for those with glfw or vulkan in the file name**
-10. Go to the folder where you cloned the GitHub Repository to (perhaps named JCAT Game Engine) and make a copy of the envWindowsTemplate.cmake file and name it ".env.cmake" (in Visual Studio Code, the file icon may change to a green dollar sign)
+11. Go to the folder where you cloned the GitHub Repository to (perhaps named JCAT Game Engine) and make a copy of the envWindowsTemplate.cmake file and name it ".env.cmake" (in Visual Studio Code, the file icon may change to a green dollar sign)
-11. Change the file paths in this .env.cmake file to be the locations of the previously downloaded files and folders
+12. Change the file paths in this .env.cmake file to be the locations of the previously downloaded files and folders
     - Follow the instructions in the comments and the example file paths ("Path/To/Your...")
     - If you used the default location for Vulkan installation, your VULKAN_SDK_PATH will be "C:/VulkanSDK/1.3.290.0"
-12. Add the mingw bin folder to your Path Environment Variable
+13. Add the mingw bin folder to your Path Environment Variable
     - Find "Edit the system environment variables" by searching for it in your Windows search bar.
     - In the window that pops up, click the button that says "Environment Variables" at the bottom
     - In the new pop-up window, click "Path" and then the "Edit" button
     - Finally, click "New" and then paste the file path to your mingw folder's bin folder (".../mingw/bin")
-13. To run the game engine application, go to the folder where you cloned the repository , select mingwBuild (a .bat file) and when that finishes running, go to the "build" folder and finally select the application file named "JCATEngine.exe"
+14. To run the game engine application, go to the folder where you cloned the repository , select mingwBuild (a .bat file) and when that finishes running, go to the "build" folder and finally select the application file named "JCATEngine.exe"
     - The application is running correctly if a new window named "JCAT Game Engine" shows a non-blank screen
     - If your computer has an Nvidia GPU and either is plugged in or has no other GPU, the game engine may crash on start up.
 If this happens, keep running the application and it should eventually work.